magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37874-fixed-discount-not-applied-to-entire-cart.md

 ---
 title: MDVA-37874: Fixed discount not applied to entire cart
-labels: 2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4,2.3.4-p1,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,MQP 1.0.23,MQP patches,Magento Commerce,Magento Commerce Cloud,Magento Quality Patches,support tools,Payment on account,REST API,order,partial invoice
+labels: 2.4.1,2.4.1-p1,2.4.1-p2,2.4.2,2.4.2-p1,2.3.6,2.3.6-p1,2.3.7,MQP 1.0.24,MQP patches,Magento Commerce,Magento Commerce Cloud,Magento Quality Patches,support tools,fixed discount amount,bundle product,order
 ---

-The MDVA-37478 Magento patch fixes the issue when you're unable to create a partial invoice via REST API for an order placed with payment method **Payment on Account**.
-This patch is available when the [Magento Quality Patch (MQP) tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.23 is installed.
-The patch ID is MDVA-37478.
+The MDVA-37874 Magento patch fixes the issue when the **fixed discount amount** for the whole cart is incorrectly applied to a bundle product containing more than one option.
+This patch is available when the [Magento Quality Patch (MQP) tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.24 is installed.
+The patch ID is MDVA-37874.
 Please note that the issue is scheduled to be fixed in Magento version 2.4.3.

 ## Affected products and versions

-* The patch was designed for Magento Commerce Cloud 2.3.3-p1
+* The patch was designed for Magento Commerce Cloud 2.4.2
-* The patch is also compatible with Magento Commerce and Magento Commerce Cloud 2.3.0-2.3.7
+* The patch is also compatible with Magento Commerce and Magento Commerce Cloud 2.3.6-2.3.7 and 2.4.1-2.4.2-p1

 >![info]
 >